 Claire Murdoch, Head of Devolved Taxes and Social Security

 Claire is responsible for our forecasts of fully devolved tax receipts and social security expenditure, this includes Non-Domestic Rates, Land and Buildings Transaction Tax and Scottish Landfill Tax as well as the new social security benefits being devolved to Scotland and the Scottish Government's borrowing powers.
 She joined the Commission in 2016 as part of the team establishing the analytical and corporate service functions.
 Prior to this she worked as an economist in the Scottish Government.
-Claire holds a bachelors in Economics from Cambridge University and a masters in Economics and Politics from Freiburg University in Germany.
+Claire holds a Bachelors in Economics from the University of Cambridge and a Masters in Economics and Politics from Freiburg University in Germany.

 Susie Warden - Head of Strategy, Governance & Corporate Services